Archive for month: October, 2016

 Shelving Units Made from Pallets

-Break apart pallets to create shelves; you will likely need other wood for the walls of your shelving unit.
-This example from NaturalBuildingBlog, found via Pinterest, will help you visual how to make shelving unites
+Break apart pallets to create sturdy shelves; you will likely need other wood for the walls or backing of your shelving unit.
+This example from NaturalBuildingBlog, found via Pinterest, will help you visualize how to make durable and functional shelving units for tools, pots, or supplies.

 A Rack Made from a Pallet